Woman dressed as a zombie chases a frightened couple.

 Where Do Zombie Mortgages Come From?

-Discovering you have a zombie mortgage can be confusing and haunting.
-You may wonder where this came from, especially if you pay your mortgage on time.
-Zombie mortgages are usually second mortgages that get lost in the shuffle.
-Before the 2008 housing crisis, lenders often issued borrowers two mortgages for the same property instead of a down payment.
-For example, the primary mortgage might be for 80% of the purchase price, and the second mortgage would be for 20%.
-In other cases, the homeowner may have taken out a second mortgage in the form of a home equity loan or line of credit.
+Many zombie mortgages originated in the years leading up to the 2008 housing crisis.
+This is because, before then, lenders often issued borrowers two mortgages for the same property instead of a down payment.
+For example, the primary mortgage might be for 80% of the purchase price, and the second mortgage would be for 20% in order to make homeownership less expensive.

 • You modified your first mortgage and incorrectly assumed your second mortgage was rolled into it.